anthonycaccese/colorful-revisited-es-de/README.md

 # Colorful (Revisited) (ES-DE Version)
-This is port of the Colorful theme by [faeran](https://forums.launchbox-app.com/profile/76940-faeran/) for the version of EmulationStation used in [ES-DE](https://es-de.org/) v2.x
+This is port of the Colorful theme by [viking](https://forums.launchbox-app.com/profile/70421-viking/) & [faeran](https://forums.launchbox-app.com/profile/76940-faeran/) for the version of EmulationStation used in [ES-DE](https://es-de.org/) v2.x

-**All artwork and layouts were designed and created by faeran.
+**All artwork and layouts were designed and created by viking & faeran.
 I simply made changes to the XML to make the theme compatible with ES-DE.
 The original version of the theme can be found [here](https://forums.launchbox-app.com/files/file/2081-colorful-bigbox-theme)**

 ## Changes Made
 - Redesigned the design/layout of system and gamelist views